ChrisEssery/group-project/Portfolio/Evaluation.md

 ### Heuristics

-Heuristics are a useful method because they can help in predicting user behaviour and when compared to primary datam can uncover important research questions and hypotheses.
+Heuristics are a useful method because they can help in predicting user behaviour and when compared to primary data can uncover important research questions and hypotheses.
+They're also a fast, economical way of obtaining data from users, and an easy method to apply.
+Overall, they serve as a quick way to identify and resolve usability and design problems with individual elements of the system and how those problems may impact the UX.

 **Limitations**

 One of the downsides of heuristics commonly make assumptions about products and people.
-Heuristics may not be suited to novel technologies - there is a risk of new technology outpacing heuristics.
+Heuristics may not be suited to novel technologies.
+This is because there is a risk of new technology outpacing heuristics.
 However, despite these considerations, heuristics are a great tool for making the design do's and don'ts intuitive.
-For our purposes, heuristcs were perfect because we didn't have access to many users given the covid crisis.
-Challenges to end-users, particularly given that our end-users are an at-risk group.
+For our purposes, heuristics were perfect because we didn't have access to many users given the covid crisis.
+And this was even more of an issue for our team since our target end-users are the most at-risk group with regard to the Covid-19 virus.

 Before moving on to our evaluation of the design, let's consider some of the strengths and weaknesses of this approach.